How to Get Here

 During his three weeks in the Verbier Festival Academy’s Soloist programme, Cheng was mentored by Alban Gerhardt, Frans Helmerson and Miklós Perényi in cello masterclasses, and by Mihaela Martin, Augustin Dumay, Mathieu Herzog and Gábor Takács-Nagy in chamber music.

 “I have learned so much and have discovered so many incredible musicians and musical performances over these past few weeks,” commented Cheng.
-“I look forward to returning the Festival and to being part of this inspiring Verbier family.”
+“I look forward to returning to the Festival and to being part of this inspiring Verbier family.”

 Cheng currently pursues his Master’s degree at the Universität der Künste Berlin in the studio of Jens Peter Maintz.
 He previously studied with cellist and conductor Yuli Turovsky and Hans Jørgen Jensen of Northwestern University.